SignPath/website/README.md

 # SignPath Website

 This repository contains the SignPath website data.
-It runs on Github pages, which is build upon [Jekyll](https://jekyllrb.com).
+It runs on Github pages, which is built upon [Jekyll](https://jekyllrb.com).

 ## Running it
 There are two ways of running the application locally: Either directly using a local Ruby installation or by using Docker.
 In both setups the website will be reachable on [http://localhost:4000](http://localhost:4000)